I have been a writer for well over half a century and a teacher of writing for almost as long.

 MFA in Writing, Vermont College of Fine Arts

-Personal data: I live in a log cabin two miles up a dirt road in Vermont, with my husband, a musician and sound engineer/ inventor; our very-mixed-breed rescue dog, Lena; and our two cats, Peaches and Herb; plus eleven guitars and lots and lots of books.
+Personal data: I live in a log cabin two miles up a dirt road in Vermont, with my husband, a musician and sound engineer/ inventor; our very-mixed-breed rescue dog, Lena; and our two cats, Peaches and Herb; plus fourteen guitars and lots and lots of books.

 Please use Email to communicate directly with me.
 I will try to answer promptly, but be aware that I might take up your comment or question in my blog instead of sending a detailed reply.